kuzzleio/kuzzle/doc/2/guides/elasticsearch/migrate-project-from-v7-to-v8/index.md

 The default major version of Elasticsearch will be 7 until the next major version of Kuzzle that would ne Kuzzle v3.

-# How to setup your project to use Elasticsearch 8
+## How to setup your project to use Elasticsearch 8

+### Setup Kuzzle to use Elasticsearch 8

+#### Upgrade the npm package
+First you need to upgrade you Kuzzle package to version `>= 2.30.0-es8` in the `package.json` file.
+Then run `npm install` to upgrade the packages for you application.

+### Configure Kuzzle
-The new configuration key has been introduce to select the Eleasticsearch version you want to support for your project.
+A new configuration key `majorVersion` has been introduced ine the `storageEngine` section to allow the selection of the Eleasticsearch version you want to support for your project.

-When not specified, it we be considered as version 7.
-Specify 8 if you want to switch Kuzzle to support Elasticasearch 8.
+When not specified, it will be considered to be version 7, specify 8 if you want to switch Kuzzle to support Elasticasearch 8.

 This has to be add to you kuzzlerc file, or provided via an environnement variable (see RC doc for details on kuzzlerc configation options)